adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 1. Click the dropdown chevron next to `EdgeTutorialAppStart` in the left-side navigation panel to open the project.
 2. Click the dropdown chevron next to `EdgeTutorialAppStart` to open the directory holding the code files.
 3. Click the `AppDelegate.swift` file.
+4. First update the `ENVIRONMENT_FILE_ID` value to the mobile property ID published in the first section.

-Inside, you will see code blocks for this tutorial that are greyed out, because they are block commented out.
+Inside this file, you will see code blocks for this tutorial that are greyed out, because they are block commented out.
 They are marked by the header and footer:
 `Edge Tutorial - code section (n/m)`
 Where `n` is the current section and `m` is the total number of sections in the file.